 Food Business Incubation Background

 Food business incubators, however, have a number of unique challenges.
-Collectively, our clients include startup food companies and Entrepreneurs, farmers, agricultural cooperatives, farmer’s markets, retail and foodservice establishments, raw material and ingredient suppliers, and domestic and international food processors.
+Collectively, our clients include startup food companies and entrepreneurs, farmers, agricultural cooperatives, farmer’s markets, retail and foodservice establishments, raw material and ingredient suppliers, and domestic and international food processors.
+Our clients need:

 • Information on business planning, market research, capital access, corporate governance, local/state/federal regulatory and permitting requirements, product and process development, food technology selection, food safety and HACCP systems, nutrition labeling, packaging, marketing and sales strategy, distribution channels